-- · school facilities for further education of educational staff, - school guidance facilities, - · school educational and boarding facilities, - school facilities for developing personal interests and providing further education, - · school canteens, - · school facilities for special purposes, - school facilities for providing institutional education, protective education and preventative educational care.
+- school facilities for further education of educational staff, - school guidance facilities, - school educational and boarding facilities, - school facilities for developing personal interests and providing further education, - school canteens, - school facilities for special purposes, - school facilities for providing institutional education, protective education and preventative educational care.

-Facilities for further education of educational staff provide in-service training of educational staff, provide advisory services in methodological issues and management of schools and school facilities, and they also disseminate information on directions and procedures in education and coordinate supporting activities for schools and school facilities, development programmes, and other events (see also 8.2.10.).
+Facilities for further education of educational staff provide in-service training, advisory services in methodological issues and management of schools and school facilities.
+They also disseminate information on directions and procedures in education and coordinate supporting activities for schools and school facilities, development programmes, and other events (for more details see 8.2.10.).

 School guidance facilities provide information and diagnostic, guidance and methodological services for children, pupils, and students and their statutory representatives and for schools and school facilities, provide pedagogical and specialised pedagogical and psychological services and preventative educational care, and assist in selecting suitable future education and training.
 School guidance facilities cooperate with authorities in providing social and legal care for children, and also with bodies providing care for youth and families, medical facilities, or other bodies and institutions.

-(For more see in 10.6.10.)
+(For more information see 10.6.10.)